MozillaTN/snsct/docs/about.md

 cover: 'https://mozillatn.github.io/clubs/assets/mozilla-tn-bannerc.png'
 ---

-Mozilla Tamilnadu is a volunteer community functioning under Mozilla India.
+SNSCT Mozilla Campus Club is a Club functioning under Mozilla Tamilnadu.

 We believe in keeping the power of web in people’s hands.
 We envision a world where web is **free and fair**.